Police-Data-Accessibility-Project/caasi-help-desk/README.md

 - Visibility on work in progress
    - Participants did not publish anything until it was "final", so there was no opportunity for feedback or iteration.
    - Work is not graded, so transparency can be the default.
-We'll start response by creating a README and a **draft pull requests** for each response.
+We'll start response by creating a README and a **draft pull request** for each response.
  - Collaboration
    - Participants exclusively worked alone, so we did not benefit from the group being multidisciplinary.
    - We will treat questions as our **collective responsibility by default**, with room for individual contributions on tasks.